-Can I Get Enough Omega-3s on a Vegan Diet?
+Can You Get Enough Omega-3s on a Vegan Diet?

 Sunny Brigham, board-certified clinical and integrative nutritionist, explains that it’s possible to get enough omega-3s on a plant-based diet: “The only concern that some have is the body has to work hard to convert ALA to the usable form of EPA and DHA.
 If you consume processed foods or have poor overall health, I’d recommend a supplement like algae oil that already has ALA converted.”

 Brigham continued, “But if you’re overall a healthy individual with no digestive concerns, add some walnuts to your morning oats and you’re all set!”

 The Physicians Committee for Responsible Medicine (PCRM), a non-profit research and advocacy organization, explains that a plant-based diet could actually be the most effective at getting enough omega-3s.
 “Omega-3 fatty acids are important in the normal functioning of all tissues of the body, but they are best obtained through a plant-based diet, not fish oil supplements,” the organization writes on its website.